ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 #### 'log-retrieval'

-This RPC allows a Verifier to acquire the evidence which was extended into specific TPM PCRs.
+This RPC allows a Verifier to acquire the Evidence which was extended into specific TPM PCRs.
 A YANG tree diagram of this RPC is as follows:

 ~~~ TREE
 {::include-dedent log-retrieval.tree}